AnoukSmet/Dog-Health-Tracker/README.md

 * As a user, I want to be able to search on date to get specific data.
 * As a user, I want to be able to add special notes to the log whenever relevant.
 * As a user, I want to be able to add another dog.
+* As a user, I want to be able to edit the dog profile.
 * As a user, I want to have the possibility to edit a log when I made a mistake or want to add some info.
 * As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.
 * As a user, I want the website to be easy to use.